 Starting a counseling group can help you reach new clients, serve a greater number of clients, and gain an additional stream of income.
-If you decide to facilitate your group with another therapist, it also creates opportunities for learning clinical skills from one another.
-Some suggestions for getting started: Describe who your counseling group will … Read more Starting a Counseling Group
+If you decide to facilitate your group with another therapist, it also creates opportunities for collegial connection and learning.
+Some suggestions for getting started: Describe who your counseling group will serve, and … Read more Starting a Counseling Group

 I had less than $15,000 in savings when I started my private practice, and no other sources of income.
 That was enough to hire a web developer, pay my office rent, and meet my personal expenses for a little while, but it wouldn’t last long.
 So, I looked into financing options for small businesses and … Read more Individual Development Accounts